State Library of South Australia: Children's Literature Research Collection

+In April 2022, a dedicated space for families with children to come to read stories and play together, engage in creative activities, and attend programs and events for children, was created in the Institute buildings.
+The space was named the Mem Fox Space, in honour of beloved Adelaide children's author Mem Fox.

-Rare books
+Rare books and other collections

 The State Library's rare books collection is the major collection of its kind in South Australia.
 It comprises Australian and international items which have been identified as having a special interest through subject matter or rarity.